Delta456/box-cli-maker/README.md

 ## Features

 - Make Terminal Box in 8️⃣ inbuilt different styles
-- 16 Inbuilt Colors and Custom (24 bit) Colors Support 🎨
+- 16 Inbuilt Colors and True Color Support 🎨
 - Custom Title Positions
 - Make your own Terminal Box style 📦
 - Align the text according to the need